hardenedapple/gdb-walkers/README.md

 (gdb)
 ```

-This repo also contains some walkers over vim structures in
+This repo also contains some walkers over gcc structures in
-`neovim_walkers.py`, and these are automatically loaded when debugging a
+`autoimports/cc1-gdb.py`, and these are automatically loaded when debugging a
-program called `nvim`.
+program called `cc1` (the compiler part of GCC).

 Writing your own walker should be easy -- define a class inheriting from
+`walkers.Walker` and defining three functions `__init__()`,
+`from_userstring()`, and `iter_def()`.
+If your walker is called from the command line it is initialised using
-`walkers.Walker`, `__init__()` takes three arguments, the string the walker was
+`from_userstring()`.
+This function takes three arguments, the string the walker was
 initialised with, whether the walker is first in the pipeline, and whether it
+is last. `__init__()` is to provide a nice programmatic interface for any
+walkers that want to build upon yours.
+Sometime after initialisation
-is last.
-Then the `iter_def()` method is called with an iterator over elements
+`iter_def()` is called with an iterator over elements from the preceding
-from the preceding element in the pipe, and should return an iterator over
-integers.
+pipeline (which will be empty if your walker is the first).
+This method should
+return an iterable over those values your walker provides to the rest of the
+pipeline.

 To automatically load your walkers when a given object file is loaded in gdb
 put the python source file in the autoimports/ directory under the name